techandy42/Tinker/README.md

 # Tinker VSCode Extension

-This repository contains a minimal VSCode extension that displays a popup window with the text **"Tinker"** when the extension is activated.
+This repository contains a minimal VSCode extension that opens a small chat window when the extension activates.
+Users can submit a command and see a response from a simple "Tinker" server function directly inside the chat screen.

 ## Installation